carlosbuenosvinos/phparchitect-hexagonal-architecture-article/page.markdown

 equally be driven by users, programs, automated test or batch scripts, and to be developed and tested in isolation from its eventual run-time devices and databases.
-That means, agnostic infrastructure apps easier to test, write and maintain.
+That means, agnostic infrastructure web applications that are easier to test, to write and to maintain.
 Let's see how to apply it using real PHP examples.

 It's monday morning, another sprint is starting and you are reviewing some user stories with your team and your Product Owner.
-"As a not logged user, I want to rate a post and the author should be notified via email.", that's a really cool feature to add into your blog system, isn't it?
+"As a not logged user, I want to rate a post and the author should be notified by email.", that's a really cool feature to add into your blog system, isn't it?

-## First approach
+## Let's start

 Let's start with "I want to rate a post".